testcontainers/testcontainers-java/docs/features/reuse.md

 # Reusable Containers (Experimental)

 !!! warning
-    Reusable containers is still an experimental feature and the behavior can change.
+    Reusable Containers is still an experimental feature and the behavior can change.
     Those containers won't stop after all tests are finished.

 The *Reusable Containers* feature keeps the containers running between test sessions.
 In order